awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started.md

 ## Step 2: Create an HTTP API<a name="getting-started-create-api"></a>

 Next, you create an HTTP API\.
 API Gateway also supports REST APIs and WebSocket APIs, but an HTTP API is the best choice for this exercise\.
-HTTP APIs have lower latency and lower cost than REST APIs\.
+REST APIs support more features than HTTP APIs, but we don't need those features for this exercise\.
+HTTP APIs are designed with minimal features so that they can be offered at a lower price\.
 WebSocket APIs maintain persistent connections with clients for full\-duplex communication, which isn't required for this example\.

 The HTTP API provides an HTTP endpoint for your Lambda function\.
 API Gateway routes requests to your Lambda function, and then returns the function's response to clients\.